-Most families in the Western world have a family crest, a coat of arms, or a family motto.
+Most families in the Western world have a family crest, a coat of arms, or a family motto that serves as the philosophy, or family precepts, and is an inspirational call to excellence for each generation.
 The motto is usually written in Latin, such as Semper Fidelis — Always Faithful, or in French, such as A coeur valliant, rien impossible — To a valiant heart, nothing is impossible.
-The coat of arms and the motto serve as the philosophy, or family precepts, and an inspirational call to excellence for each generation.

 In traditional Chinese culture, great emphasis is placed on family education and good character cultivation.
 Stories such as Zengzi, who killed a pig to teach his son about keeping one’s promise, and the mother of Mencius, who moved house three times to change the surroundings to benefit her son’s upbringing.